dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-okayed everybody I guess I
+everybody I guess I
-thought I knew but it's probably way beyond what um what's supposed to be but
+thought I knew but it's probably way beyond what's supposed to be but
-I just thought that they're looking into it you know for amazon and packages and stuff like that but so a
+I just thought that they're looking into it you know for amazon and packages and stuff like that but

 **Matt:**
-oh god don't
+god don't
 even get me started on amazon and is it amazon only advertises its drone systems around thanksgiving black friday and